-- Milk - This recipe calls for 7 cups of milk.
-You can use regular dairy whole milk, but if you're lactose intolerant or prefer a dairy-free option, alternatives like almond, soy, or oat milk work just as well.
+- Milk - You can use regular dairy whole milk, but if you're lactose intolerant or prefer a dairy-free option, alternatives like almond, soy, or oat milk work just as well.

 - Peppermint Extract (Optional) - If you're a fan of mint-chocolate combinations, adding a teaspoon of peppermint extract will give your hot chocolate a refreshing twist.
 Adjust the amount according to your preference—remember, a little goes a long way!